 2.3.
 GPM IMERG

 As a global successor to TMPA, the newly released Version 06B IMERG is a multi-satellite precipitation product at fine spatial (0.1o) and temporal (0.5-h) resolution with global coverage.
-The National Aeronautics and Space Administrtion (NASA) Precipitation Processing System (PPS) generates IMERG by combining passive microwave (PMW) and infrared (IR) observations from the GPM constellation satellites, and calibrated with gauge analysis of the Global Precipitation Climatology Centre (GPCC) [30].
+The National Aeronautics and Space Administration (NASA) Precipitation Processing System (PPS) generates IMERG by combining passive microwave (PMW) and infrared (IR) observations from the GPM constellation satellites, and calibrated with gauge analysis of the Global Precipitation Climatology Centre (GPCC) [30].
 IMERG is a unified U.S. national algorithm [10] which combines the strengths of several products including: (1) NASA TMPA for inter-satellite calibration and gauge adjustment [9], (2) the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center (CPC) morphing technique with Kalman filter (CMORPH-KF) for time interpolation of PMW-based estimates [31], and (3) the University of California (Irvine) Precipitation Estimation from Remotely Sensed Information using Artificial Neural Networks– Cloud Classification System (PERSIANN-CCS) for retrieval of microwave calibrated IR estimates [32].
+One key difference between 3B42 and IMERG is that CMORPH-KF is applied in IMERG to minimize the use of low quality IR estimates.

 Three types of IMERG products are provided for different user requirements and applications: near-real time “Early” run (IMERG-E), “Late” run (IMERG-L), and post-real time “Final” run (IMERG-F) with approximate latency of 4h, 12h and 4 months, respectively.
 The monthly gauge adjustment is used in IMERG-F to reduce bias.
 IMERG-F is a research quality product and generally considered to be more accurate than IMERG-E and L. Here the latest version (V06B) IMERG-F is evaluated.
-The details of the algorithm are described by Huffman et al. [10], and the lastest changes to the morphing algorithm in V06B are further provided by Tan et al. [33].
+The details of the algorithm are described by Huffman et al. [10], and the latest changes to the morphing algorithm in V06B are further provided by Tan et al. [33].
 IMERG data files can be accessed from https://gpm.nasa.gov/data/directory.

 2.3.
 Ground MRMS